-Once you bring the program to your community, it will actually be acquired and executed by individual schools.
-The simple premise of the program is ” to teach families how to fish.”
-That is, instead of just tossing books at them, One District, One Book, by asking families to read a children’s novel as a community (everyone reading the same book, at the same time, over the course of a month), all families, even those not very familiar with reading chapter books out loud, can discover and acquire the habit.
+Once you bring the program to your community, it will actually be executed by individual schools.
+The simple premise of the program is ”to teach families how to fish.”
+That is, instead of just giving away books, One District, One Book, by asking families to read a children’s novel as a community (everyone reading the same book, at the same time, over the course of a month), all families, even those not very familiar with reading chapter books out loud, can discover and acquire the habit.
 The program is enabling.
-Families will learn how to do it themselves, without further direction from school or anyone else.
+Eventually families will keep reading together on their own – independently.

-To reach those families – you go through the schools.
-That’s where the captive (and needy) audience awaits.
+You reach those families through your schools.
+That’s where your captive (and needy) audience awaits.
 But when each school – at your direction – agrees to adopt the program, they each still have the freedom to refine the program to suit their school, community, needs, capabilities, and resources.

-You will help the district of schools choose a book – probably one of the books recommended by the national non-profit advocacy group, Read To Them (RTT), which developed the program.
+You will help the district of schools choose one of Read to Them‘s recommended books..
 You may even help the schools acquire the books, too – although that is an open-ended question, very likely to require a different method or solution in each district.

 Once the book is chosen, each school will find their own best ways (with their personnel) to explore and pursue the book as a community.
-All will probably rely on RTT’s tried and true simple first steps: send a letter home explaining the program; hold a school assembly (creative and fun – with materials and scripts supplied by RTT) to introduce the program and the book; hold a parents reading night to build enthusiasm and deliver some hands on advice and encouragement on reading aloud; send home a reading schedule with the books; and – believe it or not – most simply and importantly: ask a daily trivia question each morning, to reward attentive reading and encourage and stimulate attentive listening.
+Your schools may rely on Read to Them’s tried and true simple first steps: send a letter home explaining the program; hold a school assembly (creative and fun – with materials and scripts supplied by Read to Them) to introduce the program and the book; hold a Family Reading Night to build enthusiasm and deliver some hands-on advice and encouragement on reading aloud; send home a reading schedule with the books; and – believe it or not – most simply and importantly: ask a daily trivia question each morning, to reward attentive reading and encourage and stimulate attentive listening.
 Many schools will do far more than this – holding auxiliary assemblies, hosting guests, and various community and individual student art projects (usually based on the particulars of the book chosen.)

 What do you need to do to bring One District, One Book to your community?

-It’s simple – You need to be the ring-leader.
-You may end up going straight to your district superintendent and sell them on the merits of One District, One Book.
-Only you are likely to know your district better than anyone else.
-You will know if it is best to bring a little political pressure to bear first – by communicating with school board members first, say (selling them on the merits of One District, One Book) – so that they can help guide or lead the Superintendent.
-Or, you may want to employ a comparatively “grass roots” method – calling a meeting of all your district elementary school principals.
+It’s simple: You are the ring-leader.
+You know your district better than anyone else.
+You may want to communicate with school board members first – explaining to them the merits of One District, One Book – so that they can help extend support in your community.
+You may want to employ a “grass roots” method – reaching out to other members of your community – libraries, community foundations, women’s groups, local businesses.
+You will certainly lobby each of your elementary school principals.
 In some cases, it may be that your district has that one, all-star principal, and if you can convince her, it will then be most effective to let her contact the other principals.
 More than likely, you will know best.
-But it won’t start without you lighting the spark first.
+But it won’t start without you lighting the way.

 Once you have buy-in, your role becomes supervisory.
 Helping to co-ordinate any necessary funding sources for the schools.
 Contacting Read To Them’s One District, One Book personnel so they can provide resources to participating schools.
-Co-ordinating workshop sessions with parents and teachers at participating schools – should you feel this valuable.
+Co-ordinating workshop sessions with parents and teachers at participating schools.
 You can be as hands-on as you like.
 (You can even lead your own workshops if you’re up to it.)
 But your primary role is too be the initiator – the spark that brings One District, One Book to your district – to get hundreds, even thousands of families to regularly read chapter books aloud.

 Why should you bother to do all that?

 You know the litany.
 The number of students of who come school unprepared to read.
-The difficulty said students have in school – and the lack of re-inforcement they receive at home throughout their school careers.
-The high school drop-out rates that still exist in the 21st century – lives doomed to a roller-coaster struggle, in many cases because of the initial lack of preparation to succeed in school – familiarity with English prose.
+The difficulty these students have in school – and the lack of re-inforcement they receive at home throughout their school careers.
+The high school drop-out rates that still exist in the 21st century; lives doomed to a roller-coaster struggle, in many cases because of the initial lack of preparation to succeed in school and un-familiarity with English prose.
 The percentage of adults who no longer read books regularly at home.
 The consistent complaints from American businesses that high school graduates are unable to write clear, clean English prose and must be trained.